Mike-R-B-Lab/Loan_Classification_Model/README.md

 ## Problem Statement

 The consumer credit department of a bank contacted us (hypothetically) to simplify their decision-making process by implementing a machine learning model capable of predicting loan defaults using 13 features for 5960 borrowers.
+Prior to our arrival, they had a 20% default rate on their loans.

 I proceeded by using different analytical techniques to visualize and examine the provided data.